Orstando/botrulez/README.md

 and one of the ways to do so is to provide a unified interface across bots.
 These standards are all about improving the user experience of bots; if you believe that breaking some of them would improve the bot, you may go ahead — rules are meant to be broken (if you know what you're doing).

-The only time you are NOT allowed to break, is the fact that you must ask for user consent before saving/caching messages.
+However, the only rule you are NOT allowed to break, is the fact that you must ask for user consent before saving/caching messages.

 ***